Dry January: Should We Really Give Up Alcohol?

 Acting as a diuretic, alcohol can dehydrate the skin which then increases the risk for wrinkles and fine lines.
 It can also cause inflammation which then leads to breakouts, redness, and puffiness.

 With the new year comes the opportunity to look black and reflect on your choices and beliefs.
 Participating in Dry January provides you with the chance to reevaluate your relationship with alcohol.

 You will see the effects it has on your body and better evaluate if you’re healthier and better without that stiff drink.

 While there is a concern that the end of January will result in heavy drinking throughout the year, one study published in the journal Health Psychology found that those who participated in Dry January were having fewer drinks a day and a week.

 For those who still enjoy alcohol, try limiting yourself to a drink or two a week.

-Alcohol withdrawal has range of symptoms that includes restlessness, shakiness, anxiety, sweating, irritability as well as loss of appetite.
-Before staring Dry January, be sure to have tools of motivation and also your doctor.
+Alcohol withdrawal has a range of symptoms that include restlessness, shakiness, anxiety, sweating, irritability as well as loss of appetite.
+Before starting Dry January, be sure to have tools of motivation and also your doctor.